Updated: Feb. 24, 2021

 - The Online Learning Commons website launched on July 1, 2020, and can be accessed at hacc.edu/LearningCommons.
 This website provides information about free Microsoft software for students and access to library, testing, tutoring and user support resources.
 Students can also use the chat features located on the Library webpage.

-- Students can access instant drop-in appointments for tutoring through a software called TutorTrac.
+- HACC offers an array of free tutoring services to all enrolled students, including instant drop-in appointments for tutoring through a software called TutorTrac.
 TutorTrac also allows students to schedule appointments up to 30 days in advance, which can be a great way to build in planning time for big papers, exams or projects.
+HACC tutors are available Monday through Saturday to support you.
 To learn more, please visit the tutoring schedules webpage.

 - If students need technical support with a device or software, the Learning Commons offers chat services for user and technical support.
 The chat assists with quick troubleshooting and provides technical advice for students who may be experiencing difficulties with their devices, e-mail, Google Drive, Office365, Zoom, D2L/Brightspace and other items that User Support would ordinarily help with.
 Chat is staffed by a real, live person Monday-Friday from 7 a.m. to 6 p.m., Eastern Time.

 International students, you are valued members of our teaching and learning community for the cultural and intellectual contributions you make to the educational processes at HACC.
 We celebrate the diversity you bring to our classrooms and beyond.

 We know that some of you were concerned with the ruling issued the week of July 6 stating that international students must take in-person classes at a U.S. university or community college.
 Please note that the Trump administration has canceled that ruling.